-Often a nuisance to homeowners’ properties, yellow jackets tend to nest in the ground where they build their colonies.
-Although there are a handful of ways to deter these pests, hiring a pest control professional is the best way to deal with yellow jacket removal.
+Often a menace to homeowners’ properties, yellow jackets tend to nest in the ground where they build their colonies.
+Although there are a handful of ways to deter these pests, hiring a professional from one of the best pest control companies (such as Orkin or Terminix) is usually the best way to deal with yellow jacket removal.
 Here’s what homeowners will want to know about how to get rid of yellow jackets.

 Time required: 24 hours (to ensure all pests have been eradicated)

 Estimated cost: Average range of $325 to 450 for professional services; under $50 for DIY strategies

 How to Identify Yellow Jackets